yashgoenka/yashgoenka.github.io/README.txt

-Aerial by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+#Personal Website

-This is Aerial, a single page, single screen responsive site template.
+A single page, single screen responsive site template.
 Real simple.
 Makes heavy use of CSS animation (something I've been messing with a lot lately).
 Should work well as a landing page that just directs folks to your stuff elsewhere on the www.
 Sass sources are also included, so if you've never used Sass and you're